hyperledger/iroha-2-docs/src/guide/security/keys-for-network-deployment.md

 ### 1. Generate New Key Pairs

-To generate a new a key pair, a wide variety of methods can be used.
-However, within the Iroha 2 framework, any the following method can be utilized conveniently:
+To generate a new key pair, a wide variety of methods can be used.
+However, within the Iroha 2 framework, any of the following methods can be utilized conveniently:

 Run the in-built `kagami` program by executing the following: